Guardianship status of fathers

-All mothers in Ireland, irrespective of whether they are married or unmarried, have automatic guardianship status in relation to their children, unless they give the child up for adoption.
+All mothers, irrespective of whether they are married or unmarried, have automatic guardianship status in relation to their children, unless they give the child up for adoption.
 A father who is married to the mother of his child also has automatic guardianship rights in relation to that child.
-This applies even if the couple married after the birth of the child.
+This applies even if the couple marry after the birth of the child.

-However, he may be removed as guardian at a future date whereas a father married to the mother of the child is normally guardian for life.
+A father appointed as guardian by the court may be removed as guardian at a future date whereas a father married to the mother of the child is normally guardian for life.

 Guardianship ends when a child turns 18 unless a guardian dies or is removed before that.

 Also a parent can nominate a temporary guardian (pdf) using a special form who can be appointed by the court if they are suffering from a serious illness or injury which prevents them from exercising their guardianship responsibilities in respect of their child.
 The scope of temporary guardian’s rights will be set out in the District Court’s Order, which will usually be identical to the wishes you set out in the form.

 Further information on the rights and responsibilities of fathers is available from Treoir.